 RHCA eligible visitors to Australia are entitled to use dialysis services in Australia as a public patient

-The number of dialysis treatments a person receives depends on availability of resources of the treating hospital.
-Australia has agreed to provide RHCA visitors with free dialysis services for the lesser of either a maximum period of four weeks (covering all service sites) or a maximum of 12 sessions within a 12 month period, commencing from the date of first treatment.
+The number of dialysis treatments depends on availability of resources of a treating hospital.
+Australia has agreed to provide RHCA visitors with free dialysis for the lesser of either a maximum period of 4 weeks (covering all service sites) or maximum of 12 sessions, within12 month period from the date of first treatment.

-The ability of the Australian health system to fund eligible overseas patients must not interfere with the physical, clinical and/or financial capacity of the relevant Area Health Service to meet clinical priorities of Australian residents.
+The ability of the Australian health system to fund eligible overseas patients must not interfere with physical, clinical and/or financial capacity of any Area Health Service to meet clinical priorities of Australian residents.
 In reality you may have difficulty in finding spare capacity in public Australian Dialysis Units.

-Dialysis is limited to one RHCA patient at each site, subject to availability of staffing and resources.
+Dialysis is limited to one RHCA patient at each site, subject to staffing and resources.
 No eligible Australian patient will be disadvantaged due to this decision.
-Each Australian state may impose limits on number of free treatments offered and it varies.
+Each state may impose limits on free treatments offered.

 Most temporary visitors to Australia are not covered under an RHCA

-Overseas visitors on temporary visas are not eligible for Australian Medicare benefits, unless they are from a country with which Australia has a 'Reciprocal Health Care Agreement'.
-Australian Medicare benefits are not an option for general care.
-It is strongly recommended all travellers with a chronic disease try to acquire some level of travel and private health insurance.
-If no cover is possible, ensure sufficient funds are available to cover emergencies, medications and treatment
+Overseas visitors on temporary visas are not eligible for Australian Medicare benefits unless from a country with which Australia has a 'Reciprocal Health Care Agreement.
+Medicare benefits are not an option for general care.
+It is strongly recommended travelers with a chronic disease try to acquire some level of travel and private health insurance.
+If no cover is possible ensure funds are available to cover emergencies, medications and treatment

-If travelling on a Student Visa in any RHCA country you must take out Overseas Student Health Cover, so be sure to confirm that should you need dialysis, or treatment if transplanted, you will be covered.
+If traveling on a Student Visa - in any RHCA country you must take out Overseas Student Health Cover so be sure to confirm that should you need dialysis or treatment if transplanted, that you will be covered.

 Visitors from Finland - Norway - Sweden must take your passport and travel visa to a Medicare office to be registered and be given a Medicare number.
-This card and number must be presented to hospital clerical staff to prove eligibility to Medicare.
+This card and number must be presented to hospital clerical staff to prove Medicare eligibility.
 Registration may be done during or after your hospital stay.
 If you do not register you may be liable for the costs of treatment.